HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - variable
   - constant: used
   - scalar: used
-  - literal
+  - literal: used
-  - expression
+  - expression: used
   - heap
-  - function
+  - function: used
   - procedure
   - method
   - class: used